-19. Climate Change and Ocean Acidification Introduction Society currently relies on fossil fuels as an energy source but needs to find alternatives as quickly as possible.
-The consumption of these fuels and livestock farming are the two major contributors to the large increase in the release of carbon dioxide and other greenhouse gases into the atmosphere over the last 150 years.
+Introduction Society will continue to relycurrently relies on fossil fuels as an energy source_for the foreseeable futurebut needs to find alternatives as quickly as possible.
+The consumption of these fuels results and livestock farming are the two major contributors to the large increase in the release of carbon dioxide and other greenhouse gases into the atmosphere_over the last 150 years.
 The general consensus of scientific opinion is that the world is getting warmer, causing its climate to change.
-Global average temperature is now more than 1 degree Celsius higher than pre-industrial temperatures.
+Global average temperatures is now more than are approximately 0.61 degrees Celsius higher than pre-industrial temperaturesnew than they were in the early 1990s.
 To prevent dangerous and potentially irreversible impacts of climate change, the rise in global temperatures must be kept to less than 2 degrees Celsius above pre-industrial levels.
-There is now strong evidence that most of the warming observed is attributable to increased concentrations of greenhouse gases produced by human activities.
+While there is not unanimous agreement, tThere is now strong evidence that most of the warming observed is attributable to increased concentrations of greenhouse gases produced by human activities.
 As more gases accumulate in the atmosphere, the Earth gets warmer, resulting in rising sea temperatures and levels, the melting of glaciers and ice caps and greater extremes in weather patterns, such as more storms of greater intensity and longer droughts.
-In Marlborough, it is predicted that the mean air temperature will increase by approximately 0.7-1.0 degrees by 2040 and 0.7-3.0 degrees by 2090 above 1995 levels.
+In Marlborough, NIWA predictsit is predicted that the mean temperature will increase by approximately 1-0.7-1.0 degrees by 2040 and 2-0.7-3.0 degrees by 2090 above 1995 levels.
 The climate is likely to become drier and the frequency of droughts is expected to increase.
 There is also a predicted increase in westerly winds, especially in winter and spring.
-Warming of the seas and oceans because of climate change increases stratification of the surface layers, thereby affecting light and nutrient availability and consequently decreasing phytoplankton production - the base of the entire ocean food chain.
-Section 7 RMA requires the Council to have regard to the effects of these predicted climatic changes in exercising its functions under the RMA.
-While there is now a state of scientific certainty regarding the facts of climate change, the exact nature of these effects will always involve a degree of uncertainty, given the timeframe, the range of factors involved and the complexity of global weather systems, as well as the extent that the global community reduces greenhouse gas emissions.
+Section 7 of the Resource Management Act 1991 (RMA) requires the Council to have regard to the effects of these predicted climatic changes in exercising its functions under the RMA.
+Uncertainty about the nature of these effects at international, national and local level makes this a difficult task.
+Most projections are also long term and certainly beyond the ten year life of the Marlborough Environment Plan (MEP) While there is now a state of scientific certainty regarding the facts of climate change, the exact nature of these effects will always involve a degree of uncertainty, given the timeframe, the range of factors involved and the complexity of global weather systems, as well as the extent that the global community reduces greenhouse gas emissions.
 However, there is strong national guidance providing for an adaptive management approach that allows uncertainty to be addressed and flexibility in adapting as more information becomes available.
-Taking all of this into account, the provisions of this chapter focus on applying the best available information to enable people and communities to respond to the adverse effects created by climate change - and any beneficial effects that may arise.
+Taking all of this into account, the provisions of this chapter focus on applying the best available information to enable people and communities to respond to the adverse and positive effects created by climate change - and any beneficial effects that may arise.
 It is noted that the adverse long-term effects of global warming are likely to outweigh any regional short term benefits that may occur.
 In addition to climate change, a consequence of higher carbon dioxide levels in the sea is ocean acidification.
-Rising carbon dioxide levels in the atmosphere results in increasing amounts being absorbed by the oceans, forming carbonic acid, thereby lowering pH and altering the ocean's chemistry, making it more difficult for marine organisms to produce carbonate structure such as shells and bones.
-This "ocean acidification" process has been identified as a key threat to New Zealand's marine habitats, because it is so pervasive, potentially affecting every habitat and a very wide range of marine organisms.
-The pH of coastal waters is inherently variable due to a complex interplay of factors, which include temperate, biological uptake and respiration, terrestrial run-off and pollution.
-Note:
+Shells are predominantly calcium carbonate, which dissolves in acid.
+An increasing seawater acidity therefore has a direct effect on the ability of shellfish to form shells.
+In addition to obvious effects on shellfish, there is a potential for other species to be impacted as well.
+Although a serious potential threat to Marlborough's marine ecology, ocean acidification is not an effect of climate change and is therefore not addressed in this chapter.= Note: